---

 network that learns to compress data into a compact representation and

 reconstruct it back.
-In this tutorial we build three increasingly powerful
+In this tutorial we build four increasingly powerful

 autoencoders for images: a fully connected bottleneck, a convolutional

-autoencoder, and a Variational Autoencoder (VAE), showing how each improvement
+autoencoder, a Variational Autoencoder (VAE), and a ResNet VAE — showing how

-unlocks new capabilities — from simple reconstruction to smooth latent-space
+each improvement unlocks new capabilities from simple reconstruction to smooth

 ::: {#fig-ae-arch-simple}